Wikiterra/sphere-curvature-calculator/README.md

 # Sphere curvature calculator
-To calculate the curvature of the "spherical" Earth, there are various methods
+To calculate the geometrical curvature of a "spherical" Earth, there are various methods.

-## 1. Pitagoras Theorem
+## 1. Pythagoras Theorem
 ```python
 # Pythagoras with two heights, input (d0, h0, R) & output (h1)